brandonxavier/CB-AppDevKit/README.txt

                     sent to a specific user are suffixed with " to <username>".
                     You can chat as different users by selecting one in the dropdown list.
 (No more having to open different browsers!)
+                    The currently selected user is also assumed to be the one sending tips and receiving customized panels (if implemented).
 Tip             -   (Bottom Left) The tip window laid out according to
                     cb.tipOptions.
 Log             -   (Bottom Right) cb.log messages are displayed here rather